 What can I do to make sure I’m on track?

 Your adviser(s) are your most valuable resources in discussing your progress towards your degree.
 You will get a chance to meet with your adviser during Wildcat Welcome.
-After your initial meeting, you will be able to schedule a meeting with your adviser via AdviseStream on CAESAR.

 What is a CTEC?